How Can I Desire God Alone?

 Want for Nothing

 When we desire God alone, we don’t seek anything to make us happy not even God.
 We don’t want anything.
 Well, of course, we will still have wants, because that is what every choice is: doing what we want (our will).
-But what I mean is, when we desire God alone, we know what we want–our will–is one of sin, so we want nothing to do with a single desire we have and only want what God desires–He alone knows what is best, so we relent all we want for His.
-What God wills for us is all we desire.
+But what I mean is, when we desire God alone, we know what we want–our will–is one of sin (seeking to satsify our deisres, not God’s), so we want nothing to do with a single desire we have and only want what God desires–He alone knows what is best, so we relent all we want for what ever God allows.
+What God wills for us is all we truly desire.

 This is what is in the heart of someone who truly loves God above themselves–the heart we need to be saved.